 We will rest for the majority of the afternoon and early evening before setting off to cross the Gondogoro La around midnight.
 We will have dinner early so that guests can catch a few hours of rest before we begin the climb.

-Trail report: 10-12 hours of trekking.
+10-12 hours of trekking.
 Our group will set off in the dark by headlamp around midnight.
 From Ali Camp, it is 4-5 hours of steady climbing to gain the top of the Gondogoro La pass.

 Once atop the La, we can enjoy stunning sunrise views of every major peak in the area.
 We will be praying for clear weather of course!
 The descent from Gondogoro La into the valley below is done with the assistance of a series of fixed ropes.
-Extreme care needs to be taken on the descent (helmets will be warn) and all guests will be clipped into the rope from their climbing harness.
+Extreme care needs to be taken on the descent (helmets will be worn) and all guests will be clipped into the rope from their climbing harness.

 Trekking from the top of the pass to Kuisbang Camp takes about five hours.
 If the weather is clear, the group will be treated to incredible views from our camp of Laila Peak, located just down the valley.

-A beautiful, well spaced campsite with multiple stream systems running through it awaits us at Saicho.
+A beautiful, well-spaced campsite with multiple stream systems running through it awaits us at Saicho.

-Trail report: 2-3 hours of trekking.
+2-3 hours of trekking.
 We end the trek in the beautiful Balti village of Hushe.
 Here we will take a final cup of chai and say goodbye to our team of porters before making our way back to Skardu by jeep (6-7 hours depending on road conditions).
 We will have lunch en route to Skardu.
 Once we reach the hotel in Skardu, be prepared for one of the best showers of your life!